codylane/apple-fixjava/README.md

 NOTE
 ====
-If the java plugin already works in Safari when you click on a web applet, using this script will break that functionality.
+If the java plugin already works in Safari this script will break that functionality.
 However, each time this script is run a copy of the original java plugin will be saved in /Library/Internet\ Plug-Ins/disabled/